 Where are we now

 Every year we produce 186 million pieces of packaging.
-A few years ago, we started converting as many packaging materials as possible into raw materials with the lowest possible environmental impact.
+Since a few years, we have started reducing packaging material as much as possible.
 This means that, where possible, we use materials that weigh less and are recyclable.
-We are reducing the use of plastic, for example by opting for recycled plastic.
+We are reducing the use of plastics, for example by opting for recycled plastic.

 Goals for 2025